SunlayGGX/Storm/README.md

 - **zNear (float, facultative)**: This is the initial distance in meter from the camera which everything that is nearer than this distance won't be rendered.
 Default value is 0.01.
 - **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farer than this distance value.
 Default value is 20.0.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coord will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }
+- **particleDisplay (boolean, facultative)**: Specify if Solids should be displayed as particle on start.
+If not, they will be displayed as meshes. "false" by default.

 #### Fluid
 This element is all setting appartaining to a fluid.
 Here the tag you can set inside :